hashicorp/terraform-provider-azurerm/website/docs/r/app_service_connection.html.markdown

 ---

-* `scope` - (Optional) Connection scope in source service.
-It's namespace name if source is AKS cluster, container name if source is Container app.
+* `scope` - (Optional) Connection scope in the source service.
+This is the Namespace Name if the source is an AKS cluster, or the Container Name if source is a Container App.

-* `configuration` - (Optional) The connection information consumed by applications, including secrets, connection strings.
+* `configuration` - (Optional) The connection information consumed by applications, including secrets and connection strings.
 A `configuration` block as defined below.

 ---